tgetgood/semos/README.md

 Author: Thomas Getgood (thomas.getgood@gmail.com)

-Version: I hesitate to even call it an alpha, but works in some ways.

-Last edit: Sun, 26 Feb 2012
+Last edit: Thursday, 21 June 2012

 Overview
 --------

-The player consists of a search server, a music server, and a web client that can either be run locally, or serverd up via the client server.
+The player consists of a search server, a music server, and a web client that can either be run locally, or served up via the client server.

 ### Music server/indexer

 The music server is responsible for serving up requested music files.
 It is also responsible for maintaining the index of music available on the host machine and updating the Solr server when this changes.

 Automatic indexing is currently not working, so the index must be built manually.
 See `server/music/scripts/build_index.py` for usage instructions.
-Will probably only run on Unix/Linux, possibly Mac OS.
-I'm getting there.
+Tested on Ubuntu 10.04, and 11.10, but should be compatible with any Unix-like operating system provided the dependencies are available.

 The intention is to add an authentication layer so that your music is not open to the world --- unless you want it to be --- but this is not implemented yet, so be warned that by running this continuously without some sort of reverse proxy of your own, all sorts of evil things might happen to you.